Montreal Football Club: Quebec Rugby Football Union

 Montreal was a founding member of the Quebec Rugby Football Union, which was formed on January 16, 1883, and became a dominant and influential force in that league.
 Games in the QRFU were played on a challenge system, meaning that teams would play an uneven number of games by challenging the top team.
 Since Montreal would frequently be a top team in the league, they would end up being challenged the most and subsequently would play the most games.
 Montreal repeated as QRFU champion in 1884, but this time would also play the Ontario Rugby Football Union champion after the newly formed Canadian Rugby Football Union decided to crown a national champion.
-Consequently, the Montreal Foot Ball Club would win the very first Canadian Dominion Football Championship against the Toronto Argonauts by a score of 30-0 on November 6, 1884.
+Consequently, the Montreal FootBall Club would win the very first Canadian Dominion Football Championship against the Toronto FootBall Club by a score of 30-0 on November 6, 1884 at the University Lawn, Toronto.

 The Montreal Club would continue their dominance over their QRFU rivals, winning the QRFU title 11 times in the 13 years since the union's inception.
 However, in the years that a Dominion Championship was held, the club would come home empty-handed when facing their ORFU opponent.
 In 1892, the QRFU switched to a balanced schedule, where all teams would face each other an equal number of times during the season, and after 1894 it would become a permanent feature of the league.
 Whether it was because of this or because of increased competition, Montreal lost its grip on its dominance over its opponents, and, as a result, would go ten years without a QRFU title.

 It wasn't until 1906 that the Montreal Football Club would regain their prowess, with a first-place finish and an undefeated record in the QRFU and their first title since 1895.
 In order to play in the Dominion championship, the club would have to play the ORFU champion Hamilton Tigers in order to qualify for the national championship against the Canadian Intercollegiate Rugby Football Union champion McGill University.
 Montreal would lose the game against the Tigers 11-6, who would go on to defeat McGill and win the Dominion Championship, extending Montreal's drought to 22 years.